Whether you want to be smarter or simply to ponder on the deep questions of life, pick up one of these books that make you think.

 A few of these titles are books that make you smarter with discussions on astrophysics or neuroscience.
 Others are books that will make you think about worse case scenarios and what-if situations.

 No matter the topic, books that make you think will stimulate that part of the brain often neglected with our modern habit of watching mindless hours of tv.
 So, if you want a thought-provoking read, pick up one of these books that will make you think and ponder away.

 Nonfiction Books That Make You Smarter

 A must-read for any woman embarking on her career, Sheryl Sandberg’s book will inspire you to fully lean in to your profession.
 Lean In is one of the books that will make you think of the realities of the workplace for women versus what it should be like.
-Sandberg gives great advice on how to combat bias against women in the workplace and manage a career a marriage and family.
+Sandberg gives great advice on how to combat bias against women in the workplace and manage a career, a marriage, and a family.
 Even as a stay-at-home mom, I was so impressed with this book.
-It has fully earned its spot on any list of book that will make you smarter.
+It has fully earned its spot on any list of books that will make you smarter.

 Share This Post:

 Some books that make you think show you a deeper meaning behind what is seemingly a simple story.
 On the surface, Animal Farm is just a straightforward tale of animals revolting against the cruel farmer to set up their own government.
 In reality, Animal Farm is the perfect parable for the danger of giving up our freedoms for the sake of security.
 If you’ve ever wondered how a dictatorship comes to be, this classic short novel will show you.
 To get the most of this short classic, you’ll want to pair it with my favorite book of all time, George Orwell’s 1984.